Advertisement

 7 (Part)Bugis

-When looking at the Singapore district map, these districts are where most high-end, luxury properties in Singapore can be found.
+You’ll see these districts are clustered in the central region of Singapore.
+It’s also where most high-end, luxury properties in Singapore can be found.
 Many of the private residential properties in the CCR are also freehold in tenure.

 1 (Part)Marina South